-MERIT students will participate in special field trips throughout the year and, upon successful completion of the MERIT program, high school students will receive a MERIT Program seal on their diploma and will wear a MERIT Program stole at graduation.
+There is no formal application for the high school MERIT program.
 High school students will earn and maintain MERIT status by completing the required program of study, participating in the required activities, maintaining the appropriate grade-point average, and completing the required community service hours.
+To be considered a MERIT student at Thomas County Central High School, a student must: